 - Your levels of amniotic fluid are not appropriate.
 It is either more or less than the normal range.

-- You have a history of losing a baby during the third trimester of pregnancy for unknown reasons, and so the doctor wants to double-check this time to ensure everything is fine to avoid the chances of a repeated miscarriage
+- You have a history of losing a baby during the third trimester of pregnancy for unknown reasons, and the doctor wants to double-check this time to ensure everything is fine to avoid the chances of a repeated miscarriage.

 Risks and Side Effects